scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 that creates contention for file data and metadata.
 In general, the farther you scale, the worse the impact on application load times becomes.
-This problem is well understood and benchmarks, such as in Lawrence Livermore National Laboratory’s Pynamic, which help to describe and understand the extent to which an application may be impacted on a particular system [pynamic2007]_.
+This problem is well understood and benchmarks, such as in Lawrence Livermore National Laboratory’s Pynamic, help to describe and understand the extent to which an application may be impacted on a particular system [pynamic2007]_.
 Conversely, Python applications can highlight the deficits and make it an apt platform to explore solutions.